-The author found this chunky Angle walleye more than willing to co-operate.
+The author found this chunky Angle walleye more than willing to cooperate.

-There were some slow times, especially during the middle of the day, but the early morning and late evening action was incredible.
+There were some slow times, especially during the middle of the day, but the early morning and late evening action were incredible.
 The walleyes were nice and chunky and most of them were outside the protected slot and could be kept.
-There was also plenty of sauger to be caught including fish in the fifteen to sixteen inch range.
-Lake of the Woods perch run big meaning most of them were pushing a pound or more and were more numerous than anything I’ve found in the south end of the lake.
+There were also plenty of saugers to be caught including fish in the fifteen to sixteen-inch range.
+NW Angle Lake of the Woods perch run big meaning most of them were pushing a pound or more and were more numerous than anything I’ve found in the south end of the lake.
 The crappies in the Canadian water didn’t disappoint those that made a slab run and were just as big and plentiful as advertised.
 If you decide to cross the border for some red hot crappie action you’ll need an Ontario license and a border crossing permit all of which you better have in possession before you head for the Angle.
-Sportsman’s Lodge was clean, comfortable and plenty modern including the availability of Wifi for those that can’t give up their Facebook pages for a few days.
+Sportsman’s Lodge was clean, comfortable, and plenty modern including the availability of Wifi for those that can’t give up their Facebook pages for a few days.
 The guides and all of the hired help were extremely personable and it was easy to see that customer service is an important part of the Sportsman’s Lodge policy.
 It’s a good idea to set goals and one of mine is to get back up there and maybe spend a little more time working on those Canadian Crappies.
 See you on the ice.